 If at the completion of the 4th course, the student has not raised the GPA, then the student will receive notice of academic dismissal.
-When students are academically dismissed, they have the right to appeal for reinstatement if they believe there were extenuating circumstances involved.
-The appeal must be written and submitted to the Education Department chair within 30 days of receiving the letter of dismissal.
-The appeal will be considered by the Education Department Chair in conjunction with the Provost.
-Decisions are final.
+The student has the right to appeal through writing to the Registrar.
+The appeal will be considered by the appeals committee.
+If the appeal is denied, the student may appeal to the Provost.